How to Resurrect / Recover Hacked WordPress Website?

 – Themes / Plugins

-Common ways of Getting Malicious code in your WordPress Website:
+Common ways malicious code gets into your WordPress website:

-– Using some Pirated / Nulled version of theme or Plugins, you never check what’s in code of those resources.
+– Using a pirated / nulled version of themes or plugins: you never check what’s in the code of those resources.

-New releases do not always feature updates, they do include security fixes.
-Make sure you use the latest version of Plugins, Themes and WordPress Core.
+– Using old versions of themes, plugins, or WordPress Core: new releases don’t always contain just feature updates; they also include security fixes.
+Make sure you use the latest version of plugins, themes, and WordPress Core.

-Its often observed some websites have forms for uploading files like resumes or Photos, Try uploading PHP file instead of jpg, png, Docx, pdf files. if it gets uploaded, God bless that website.
-Luckily Form plugins in WordPress are sanitized, any form by form plugins is safe, but some custom landing page might be a Risk.
+– Unsanitised file uploads: it is often observed that some websites have forms for uploading files like resumes or photos.
+Try uploading a PHP file instead of jpg, png, docx, or PDF files.
+If it gets uploaded, God bless that website.
+Luckily, form plugins in WordPress are sanitised, so any form created by form plugins is safe — but some custom landing pages might be a risk.

-you have no access over whats going on Serverside, once someone else accounts on the same server get affected, all other accounts are on risk.
+– If you are on shared hosting, may God bless you.
+You have no access to what’s going on server-side.
+Once someone else’s account on the same server gets affected, all other accounts are at risk.

 [Simpson Image here]